jathinkumar07/rpac/backend/README.md

 ### API Keys Configuration

-The application can work without API keys by using mock data:
+The application can work with real academic APIs:

-- **Semantic Scholar API**: For citation validation
+- **Semantic Scholar API**: **FREE and no API key required!** The app uses the real Semantic Scholar API for citation validation
-- **Google Fact Check API**: For fact-checking claims
+- **Google Fact Check API**: Optional, for fact-checking claims (uses mock data if not provided)
 - **HuggingFace Models**: Downloaded automatically for summarization

 ### Upload Configuration